Homeowner.ca

 About this tool

-Source: Health Canada Cross-Canada Survey of Radon Concentrations in Homes (2009–2011).
-Open Government Licence — Canada.
+Sources: Health Canada Cross-Canada Survey of Radon Concentrations in Homes (2009–2011, Open Government Licence) and the Evict Radon 2024 Cross-Canada Survey.
 This tool is for informational purposes only and does not replace professional radon testing.
 The Canadian radon guideline is 200 Bq/m³.